 The Cost Per Click (CPC) in Your Niche

-Each industry has a different level of competition which influences the price for ads.
+Each industry has a different level of competition which influences the price of ads.
 In most cases, PPC platforms don’t charge fixed prices.
 On the contrary, marketers bid their price for a single click of their keyword.
 If the keyword you are interested in is very expensive, then you should consider SEO.
 You can always come back when you think the cost is reasonable.

 Your Competition for Keywords

 Just like mentioned above, some niches experience a cut-throat competition for the target keywords.
 You will find that only industry leaders clinch the top slot in search engine results.
 It is hard to beat this when relying on SEO only.
 Consider paid traffic if you are to stand a chance in such a competitive field.